 - The Nature Conservancy

 - Ducks Unlimited

-The Pacific Crest Trail Mega-Transect – A Biodiversity “Barometer”
+The Pacific Crest Trail Biodiversity Megatransect – A Biodiversity “Barometer”

-Dr. McGrann is building an ambitious ecological research project that will involve students in WJU’s Environmental Science program.
+Dr. Michael McGrann is building an ambitious ecological research project that will involve students in WJU’s Environmental Science program.
+Faculty and student research assistants walk hundreds on the PCT while collecting data using novel, noninvasive survey techniques.
 The goal of this project is to track the population trends and distributions of hundreds of wildlife species, and their habitats, along the Pacific Crest National Scenic Trail (PCT).
-It is referred to as the PCT Mega-Transect.
+It is referred to as the PCT Biodiversity Megatransect.
 The PCT is a continuous hiking trail that runs from the Mexican border to the Canadian border along the mountain ranges of California, Oregon, and Washington (2,650 miles long).
 This is also a collaborative research project with California Department of Fish and Wildlife (CDFW) as well as faculty from other campuses.